My slow cooker gammon recipe is a quick way to prepare a meal with tasty results.

 5. Gammon In Slow Cooker With Honey

-If you are making a glaze for the gammon (see details further down), you can use honey then before putting it in the oven.
+If you are making a glaze for the gammon (see details further down), you can use honey before putting it in the oven.

 How Can I Make Pulled Ham?